gyng/save-in/README.md

 Rewrite filenames based off rules.

-Optionally, save everything as HTML redirects or .url shortcuts instead.
+Optionally, save everything as HTML redirects or .url/.desktop shortcuts instead.

 `<all_urls>` permission is used to get around CORS on HTTP HEAD requests (to check for `Content-Disposition` headers).